You are not a corner store.

 Do not delve into everything you miss about him and the way his fingers are still laced through your life.
 Say you’ve kissed five different guys…and one girl.
 Say you are moving to Spain.
 Say your internet is shitty when you hang up Skype too quickly, about to cry.
 Do not call back.

-Spend the rest of your night drinking wine with your roommate reclaiming your happy.
+Spend the rest of your night drinking wine with your roommate reclaiming your happiness.
 Tell yourself you are Tim Tebow in the end zone.
 You are Beyonce.
 You are Miley Cyrus twerking up against a metal pole.

 Send him a message first thing in the morning.
 Pretend this is normal again.
 Click through prom pictures until you realize five hours have passed and there is still no text back.